 Salmonid Restoration Federation is conducting a feasibility study of transferring a voluntary water conservation program from the Mattole River headwaters in Southern Humboldt County to the Redwood Creek watershed on the South Fork Eel River.
 The Redwood Creek Water Conservation Project is actively engaging rural landowners and stakeholders in a coordinated, community-led water conservation effort.

-Salmonid Restoration Federation (SRF) is a member-driven organization.
 We rely on the support and engagement of thousands of restoration practitioners, watershed scientists, fisheries biologists, resource agency professionals, land-use planners, and citizens to successfully conduct our work.
-Members of SRF participate in events and discussions that have local, regional, and statewide implications for salmonid recovery.
+Members of Salmonid Restoration Federation participate in events and discussions that have local, regional, and statewide implications for salmonid recovery.